 Patients identified to be at nutrition risk require a diagnosis to confirm malnutrition.
 Subjective global assessment (SGA) is the gold standard for diagnosing malnutrition.
 SGA is a simple bedside method used to diagnose malnutrition and identify those who would benefit from nutrition care.
 The assessment includes taking a history of recent intake, weight change, gastrointestinal symptoms and a clinical evaluation.
 SGA has been validated in a variety of patient populations.
-To order the updated (2015) SGA DVD please go to this link:https://cns-scn.ca/education/cmtf/cmtf-dvd.
-SGA training is also available through the CMTF.
+To order the updated (2015) SGA video please go to this link:http://cns-scn.ca/education/cmtf/cmtf-video SGA training is also available through the CMTF.

 How do I diagnose malnutrition? (expand +/-)

 Subjective global assessment (SGA) (http://www.nutritioncareincanada.ca/sites/default/uploads/files/SGA%20Tool%20EN%20colour_2017(1).pdf) is the gold standard for diagnosing malnutrition.
 It is also recommended by CMTF for triaging nutrition care.
 SGA is a simple bedside method used to diagnose malnutrition and identify those who would benefit from nutrition care.
 It provides an accurate diagnosis in 10 minutes.
 SGA has been validated in a variety of patient populations and is used extensively worldwide to diagnose malnutrition.
 The SGA assessment includes:

 - Changes in recent food/fluid intake